-The Dream Chaser spacecraft is owned and operated by SNC.
+The Dream Chaser spaceplane is owned and operated by Sierra Space, a wholly owned subsidiary of Sierra Nevada Corporation.
 Although design, manufacturing and assembly is based in Louisville, Colorado, we have assembled a world-class “Dream Team” of aerospace companies, NASA centers, universities and international partners all collaborating to ensure the Dream Chaser is the safest, most reliable spacecraft in the world.
 We have established cooperative agreements with international space agencies collectively representing almost two dozen spacefaring countries with a heritage of success that includes hundreds of missions.
 For NASA missions, vehicle refurbishment between flights will be performed at Kennedy Space Center in Florida.

 Dream Chaser Features